xdevplatform/compliant-client/README.md

 ```
 These Job details include an URL for uploading your ID.
 There is also an expiration time for that URL.
 Once a Job is created the upload link is available for 15 minutes.
 If the link expires before you upload the IDs, a new Job will need to be created.

-* Tweet IDs are uploaded to a cloud file system.
-Tweet IDs are written to a simple text file with one ID per line.
+* Tweet and User IDs are uploaded to a cloud file system.
+The IDs are written to a simple text file with one ID per line.
+Below is an example for a set of Tweet IDs, and the format is identical for User Ids.

 #### Tweet ID file